Writing is tough, there is no doubt about that. What makes it tougher?

 Here’s the thing: It isn’t always about you.

-There are a few scenarios that may be happening that doesn’t have anything to do with your work.
+There are a few scenarios that may be happening that don’t have anything to do with your work.

 Dealing with naysayers takes a thick skin, so to speak.
 Try to keep things in perspective.

-- Never be rude back- you lower your standards and integrity that way.
-If you are angry about it, don’t reply and move forward.
+-Never be rude back- you lower your standards and integrity that way.
+If you are angry about it, just don’t answer with any reply and move on.